 Jo Reed: That was author Dinaw Mengestu.
 We were talking about his novel, The Beautiful Things that Heaven Bears, which is a new selection for The Big Read.
 To find out more about this and other Big Read titles, go to neabigread.org.

 You've been listening to Art Works produced by National Endowment for the Arts.

 The Art Works podcast is posted each Thursday at Arts.gov.
 You can subscribe to Art Works at iTunes U; just click on the iTunes link on our podcast page.

 Next week, we journey to Black Mountain, North Carolina where Jennifer Pickering tells us all about the LEAF Festival.
 That's music from the festival you're listening to.

 To find out how art works in communities across the country, keep checking the Art Works blog, or follow us @NEAARTS on Twitter.
 For the National Endowment for the Arts, I'm Josephine Reed.
 Thanks for listening.

-The author discusses the latest Big Read pick, The Beautiful Things that Heaven Bears, his novel about an Ethiopian exile in a gentrifying Washington DC neighborhood.
+The author discusses the NEA Big Read selection, The Beautiful Things that Heaven Bears, his novel about an Ethiopian exile in a gentrifying Washington, DC neighborhood.